svenja-haas/svenja-haas/README.md

-(almost) all my repos have two branches, master is the 'clean' one, and the other has more comments, mains, etc.
+most of my early 42-project repos have two branches, master is the 'clean' one, and the other has more comments, mains, etc.